mritools/fast_upfirdn/README.md

 of functions from ``scipy.signal``.
 Like ``fast_upfirdn``, it also depends on [CuPy], but has an additional dependency on [Numba].

-On advantage of this repository is that it supports the new boundary handling modes introduced for ``upfirdn`` in SciPy 1.4, while at the time of writing (Jan 2019), [cuSignal] does not.
+One advantage of this repository is that it supports the new boundary handling modes introduced for ``upfirdn`` in SciPy 1.4, while at the time of writing (Jan 2019), [cuSignal] does not.